yuzonightly/golang-discovery/README.md

 rust-lang/rustlings, but with `a few modifications :)`

-Doing simple things when my mind is tired :P. Maybe this repository will become a place I can use to explore various libraries.
+Doing simple things when my mind is tired :P...
+Simple exercises in `go`.

+Maybe this repository will become a place I can use to explore various `go` libraries.

 _Tested on Linux.
 Does not run on Windows._